exaile/python-gtk3-gst-sdk/win_installer/README.rst

 Known bugs
 ----------

-Git for windows doesn't seem to like wine all that much, and outputs a bunch of things that look like errors to the console.
-It's probably ok.

 On OSX, the git for windows installer runs rebase.exe and it crashes.
 But, just ignore it and it's probably ok too.